 Analysis: Bullishness is currently near the long term average.
 In my view this chart should be looked at from a contrarian perspective at extremes.
-Given that sentiment is relatively close to the average, my current interpretation of this chart is neutral.
-Chart Framework: I'd get incrementally negative on this picture with sentiment at or above 70 and incrementally positive with sentiment at or below 30.
+Given that sentiment is near the average my current interpretation of this chart is neutral.
+Chart Framework: I'd get incrementally negative on this picture with sentiment near or above 70 and incrementally positive with sentiment near or below 30.
+The neutral range is between 40 and 60.